KTRDeveloper/charity-dao/docs/index.md

 The Charity DAO consists of three smart contracts: CharityToken, CharityGovernor and CharityTimelock.
 CharityTimelock is also the treasury and inherits the treasury functionalities from the CharityTreasury abstract contract.

 The code of the CharityToken is given below.
-CharityToken is an ERC20 Token that inherits a number of Openzeppelin extensions including _ERC20Votes_, _ERC20Permit_, _ERC20Burnable_, _Ownable_. _ERC20Votes_ extension adds voting capabilities to an ERC20 token.
+CharityToken is an ERC20 Token that inherits a number of other Openzeppelin extensions including _ERC20Votes_, _ERC20Permit_, _ERC20Burnable_, _Ownable_. _ERC20Votes_ extension adds voting capabilities to an ERC20 token.
 It assigns voting power to token holders based on their token balance.
 Hence, the more tokens a user own, the greater their voting power.
 The ERC20Votes extension also allows a user to delegate their voting power to another.
 The _ERCPermit_ extension enables token holders to allow without paying gas, third parties to transfer from their account.
 The _ERC20Burnable_ extension allows token holders to destroy their tokens.
 The _Ownable_ extension as for it, provides a basic access control mechanism, where there is an account (an owner) that can be granted exclusive access to specific functions by decorating them with the _onlyOwner_ modifier that it makes available.
 This extension also allows the owner to transfer the ownership to another account.

 The _mint_ function was added to CharityToken to allow the owner (by applying the _onlyOwner_ modifier) to create more supply.